In which one geek demonstrates their zsh prompt, which (it is hoped) should serve as an example of some of the more complicated aspects of zsh.

 }

-I use screen for a lot of things.
-My preexec() sets the screen window title, if I’m running in a screen.
+I use tmux for a lot of things; I used to use screen, so I have stuff set up for both of them.
+My preexec() sets the tmux/screen window title, if I’m running in one of those environments.
 I have fun with variable expansion to get what I want in the title, which is the name of the program I’m currently running:

 Subscripts for arrays can have flags that affect their behavior, just like variables can.
 The ‘(w)’ flag causes a regular variable to be treated as an array, with each element of the array being a whitespace-separated word of the variable’s value.
 The ‘(r)’ flag changes the way the index works.
 It returns the first element of the array that matches the pattern supplied as the index.
 In the pattern (which uses extended globbing), ‘^’ negates it, so I get the first element that doesn’t match.
 It skips variable assignment, ‘sudo’, and program options.